c-eg/themoviedbapi/README.md

 Author: Holger Brandl

-This API provides a java-wrapper around the json api provided by [TheMovieDB.org API](http://api.themoviedb.org/), which is  an open database for movie and film content.
+This library provides a java-wrapper around the json API provided by [TheMovieDB.org API](http://api.themoviedb.org/), which is  an open database for movie and film content.